akimi-yano/climbing-footwork-classification/climbing_footwork_classification_app/README.md

 This app is an app to classify the climbing footwork technique using Computer Vision technology !

 - Built and compared various Machine Learning models for image classification from data collection and processing to model training.
-- Realized the end to end user experience by deploying the models with containerized backend api and hosting the frontend code.
+- Realized the end-to-end user experience by deploying the models with containerized backend api and hosting the frontend code.

 ## How to Use the App: